NC woman charged with felony abuse of disabled person - NewsBreak

 DOVER, N.C.
 (WNCT) — The Craven County Sheriff’s Office has arrested and charged a Dover woman with five counts of assault on a disabled adult.

 The Craven County Sheriff’s Office Criminal Investigative Bureau was notified on Oct.
 21 of a physical abuse case involving a severely autistic adult at an alternative family living facility operated by Patricia Howard in her home.
-Investigators found multiple instances where the autistic adult was physically abused by Howard.‘I heard the woman screaming’: Community stunned over fatal shooting of 4-year-old boy in Charlotte; father charged
+Investigators found multiple instances where the autistic adult was physically abused by Howard.

-Howard, 57, of 3940 Dover Fort Barnwell Road in Dover, was arrested on Wednesday and also charged with two counts of communicating threats.

 Comments / 0